srg-ics-uplb/docker-ssh-chroot-ubuntu/Readme.md

-# Docker image to setup a chroot ssh
+# Docker image to setup a chroot ssh (for CTF purposes)

 Docker image to create a container exposing a ssh service with chroot features.